gllangston/soc-analyst-portfolio/IT-Help Desk/AD-Group-Policy-Management/README.md

 ## Reflection

 This lab demonstrated how organizations enforce security and configuration standards using Group Policy.
-It reinforced the importance of centralized control and how misconfigured or missing policies can impact system security.
+It reinforced the importance of centralized control and how policies can directly impact user behavior and system security.

 ---